PotentialEnergyRobotics/ftc_ladel/README.md

 - [ ] Better code, currently practicing anarchy system
 - [ ] Graphic design help
 - [ ] Better YOLOV7 support
+- [ ] Consolidate reused functions (like load labelmap)

-For now this is firmly in the pre-alpha state, if you could call it that
+For now this is firmly in the pre-alpha state, if you could call it that.

 ## License